austinulfers/spikeball-tracking/index.md

 ## Recommendations

-Since this is mainly just a proof of concept, there are both a ton of recommendations and limitations with this pipeline that has been created this far.
+Since this is mainly just a proof of concept, there are both a ton of recommendations and limitations with this pipeline that have been created this far.
 I will start with the improvements that will discuss the limitations following.

 With some more analysis and work: